zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity01.md

 ## Scope

-The only UDP port defined for DNS is port 53 ([RFC 1035][RFC 1035#4.2.1], section 4.2.1), and that is the only port used by this and other test cases for DNS queries to the name servers.
+The only UDP port defined for DNS is port 53 ([RFC 1035][RFC 1035#4.2.1], section 4.2.1), and that is the only port used by this and other Test Cases for DNS queries to the name servers.